Who am I?

 The long version:

 I was not athletic growing up.
 In school, I dressed out so that I wouldn’t flunk PE, and in college I went back and forth between using the Stairmaster and stationary bike at the gym and jogging up to 2.5 miles at a time on campus or in my neighborhood when I was home for the summer.
 Back then, whatever added up to 30 minutes of exercise at a time was good enough for me.
 I liked the jogging, but I didn’t have a lot of stamina at first.
 I gradually started working out more in my twenties, including running on a treadmill daily after work, until another gym regular said in 2003 that I should run competitively.
-“For all the time you spent on the treadmill,” she said, “you may as well experience the thrill of crossing a finish line.”
+“For all the time you spend on the treadmill,” she said, “you may as well experience the thrill of crossing a finish line.”
 I went with her suggestion and ran my first road race (The Heart and Sole Women’s 5 Miler), didn’t do as well as I’d hoped and abandoned racing until I decided to give this same race another try in 2005.
 “Try” I did, and I ended up winning my very first athletic award (3rd in my age group) at age 29!

 Fast-forward another year and 7 months of heavy-duty training to December 2006, and I’m crossing my first marathon finish line with a Boston qualifying time of 3:24!